ds30mins/mercantail-pet-merge-prototype/README.md

 Mercantail started as a **market research project** before becoming a prototype.

-The merge-economy genre has seen sustained breakout growth since 2023 — titles like *Merge Mansion* and *Merge County* have demonstrated strong retention and monetisation in the casual mobile space.
+The merge-economy genre has seen sustained breakout growth since 2023 — titles like *Gossip Harbor*, *Merge Mansion* and *Merge County* have demonstrated strong retention and monetisation in the casual mobile space.
 Yet the specific "Merge-to-Sell" loop — where merging feeds a shop or order economy rather than just a board — remains a relatively underexplored design space with room for a distinctive entry.

 The prototype is the product recommendation made tangible: a playable hypothesis about what a compelling, character-driven take on this loop could look like.
-The core design question it answers is *how do you make a merge loop feel purposeful beyond just filling a board?*
+The core design question it answers is *how do you make a merge loop feel purposeful beyond just filling a board, without complex meta?*

 The answer explored here is a **Shop Economy** — players manage limited energy (⚡ Zaps) to evolve items up an evolution tree, then fulfill character-driven orders for Gold.
 Every merge decision has weight: do you evolve for a high-value order, or sell lower-tier items to refill energy now?